A Tourist in Rome - Caesar's Forum

 |Hours:||Viewable from the street at any time, beautifully lit at night|

 Caesar's Forum was the first of the five Imperial Fora to be built.
 It's located on the southern side of Via dei Fori Imperiali, just east of the back side of the Victor Emmanuel Monument, behind the statue of Julius Caesar.
 The most obvious relics in the forum are three tall brown and grey columns with corinthian capitals, joined at the top by an architrave (1st photo below).
 Those columns formed part of the side of the Temple of Venus Genetrix, a 8-pillar-wide by 8-pillar-deep temple dedicated to the goddess of motherhood.
 The depth of the temple was rather short compared to its width, but that was due to the lack of space.
 The rear of the temple was embedded into the bedrock of the Capitoline hillside.
 To the left of those three tall columns (when facing Caesar's Forum from Via dei Fori Imperiali) are two rows of 6 free-standing pillars, on a raised platform 3 steps up from ground level (2nd photo below).
-Pillars like those went around 3 sides of Caesar's Forum, surrounding the open plaza in the center.
+Pillars like those went around 3 sides of Caesar's Forum, surrounding the open plaza in the center of about 136 by 74 meters in size.
 Along the back edge and the right corner of the 2nd photo below, the wall with arches is called the Basilica Argentaria, which was erected under Trajan to adapt the slopes of the Capitoline Hill after the removal of the saddle between it and the Quirinal Hill to make a flat area for Trajan's Forum.
 Since the basilica was built in a predetermined space it has an irregular shape.
 It probably continues out of the present archaelogical area under Via dei Fori Imperiali.
 The plaster covering of the back wall of the building, still preserved, displays some graffiti from Roman times.
 The side of Caesar's Forum was built against the Capitoline Hill, and because of the odd shape of this boundary there was space to create the rooms shown in the 2nd photo below.
 Several of those rooms had a second story which opened onto the Capitoline Hill.

 Caesar's Forum was planned before 54 BC, because that was when, while fighting battles in Gaul, Caesar asked Attico to purchase the land.
 This purchase was made, and the edge of the Capitoline Hill was modified to make a large enough flat area.
 The forum was funded with wealth obtained (stolen) by Caesar during the Gallic Wars.
 Caesar vowed, on the night before the Battle of Pharsalus in 48 BC during his civil war against Pompey, that a temple would be built in the forum to win over Pompey's favorite goddess, Venus Vicitrix (love conquers all), but after victory was obtained over Pompey and the good graces of that goddess were no longer required, he actually dedicated the temple to Venus Genetrix (universal mother), the mother of Aeneas, from which Julius Caesar's family (and thus all emperors from Augustus through Nero) claimed descent.
 A statue of Caesar himself riding Bucephalus, the celebrated horse of Alexander the Great, was placed in front of the temple, to symbolise absolute power.
 The temple contained several important works of art, including a statue of Venus, a gilded statue of Caesar's Egyptian lover, Queen Cleopatra, valuable antique paintings, collections of engraved gems, and a corselet of British pearls, among other objects.